sarmini1/mastermind/README.md

 so I'll gladly take any opportunity to use an ORM.

-Overall, my strategy was to abstract as much logic into the models as possible, letting the Mastermind and Guess classes do most of the work, leaving the routes fairly simple.
+Overall, my strategy was to abstract as much logic into the models as possible, letting the MastermindGame and Guess classes do most of the work, leaving the routes fairly simple.
 Good naming, docstrings, and comments where necessary are always key considerations of mine-- I hope you find these pieces helpful!

 ## Models

-There are two main classes (and corresponding tables in PostgreSQL) for now: *Mastermind and Guess*.
-There is a *one-to-many relationship* between Mastermind and Guess, such that one mastermind game instance can be tied to many guess instances.
-That relationship is defined in the Mastermind class.
+There are two main classes (and corresponding tables in PostgreSQL) for now: **MastermindGame and Guess**.
+There is a **one-to-many relationship** between MastermindGame and Guess, such that one MastermindGame instance can be tied to many Guess instances.
+That relationship is defined in the MastermindGame class.

 As you look at the models themselves (in the `mastermind.py` file), you'll see a few class methods-- both classes have factory methods that generate a new instance for us.
-I also tucked the API call to fetch some random numbers into an internal class method on the Mastermind class for its factory method to lean on.
+I also tucked the API call to fetch some random numbers into an internal class method on the MastermindGame class for its factory method to lean on.

-The Mastermind class in particular encapsulates a lot of logic, which I organized into various instance methods and internal methods (these lead with a single underscore and are used by instance methods as needed).
+The MastermindGame class in particular encapsulates a lot of logic, which I organized into various instance methods and internal methods (these lead with a single underscore and are used by instance methods as needed).